amarbarik/POC/README.md

 # POC
-Java Codes that helped in during the Proof Of Concept
+Sample codes for Proof Of Concept.